nchavez1/classes/class-04/README.md

 Observable quakes on leaflet: https://beta.observablehq.com/@pbogden/earthquakes-on-leaflet/

-## Using Observable for visualization
+## Observable visualization

 There are quite a few reasons to use Observable for visualization.
 One reason is that Observable "minimizes the specialized knowledge you need to be productive" ([Ref](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0)).
-It is also a "web-first" environment that runs in any browser and allows your code for data exploration "gracefully transition into code for explanation."
+It is also a "web-first" environment that runs in any browser, which means your code for data exploration "can gracefully transition into code for explanation."
 Another reason is because it's interactive.

 > Interactive programming improves our ability to scrutinize behavior by poking: